Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounding Payoffs and Strategy Exclusion in Symmetric Games

-One can easily see that the optimal value of this SDP is an upper bound on the welfare achievable under any Nash equilibrium.
-To test the quality of this upper bound, we tested this SDP on a random sample of one hundred $5\times 5$ and $10 \times 10$ games\footnote{The matrices were randomly generated with uniform and independent entries in [0,1].
-The computation of the upper bounds on the maximum payoffs was done with the function \texttt{nashbound.m}, which computes an SDP lower bound on the problem of minimizing a quadratic function over the set of Nash equilibria of a bimatrix game.
-This code is publicly available at \url{aaa.princeton.edu/software}.
-The exact computation of the maximum payoffs was done with the \texttt{lrsnash} software~\cite{avis2010enumeration}, which computes extreme Nash equilibria.
-For a definition of extreme Nash equilibria and for understanding why it is sufficient for us to compare against extreme Nash equilibria (both in Section \ref{Bounding Payoffs} and in Section~\ref{Strategy Exclusion}), see Appendix~\ref{Lemmas for Extreme Nash Equilibria}.}.
-The results are in Figures~\ref{welfareapprox}, which show that the bound returned by~\ref{SDP3} was exact in a large number of the experiments.
+To test the quality of these upper bounds, we tested this \jeffg{LP and SDP} on a random sample of one hundred $5\times 5$ and $10 \times 10$ games\footnote{\jeffg{The matrix $A$ in each game was randomly generated with diagonal entries uniform and independent in [0,.5] and off-diagonal entries uniform and independent in [0,1]}.}.
+The resulting upper bounds are in Figure~\ref{welfareapprox}, which shows that the bound returned by~\ref{SDP3} was exact in a large number of the experiments.\footnote{The computation of the exact maximum payoffs was done with the \texttt{lrsnash} software~\cite{avis2010enumeration}, which computes all extreme Nash equilibria.
+For a definition of extreme Nash equilibria and for understanding why it is sufficient for us to compare against extreme Nash equilibria (both in Section \ref{Bounding Payoffs} and in Section~\ref{Strategy Exclusion}), see Appendix~\ref{Lemmas for Extreme Nash Equilibria}.
+The computation of the SDP upper bound has been implemented in the file {nashbound.m}, which is publicly available at \url{aaa.princeton.edu/software}. \jeffg{This file more generally computes an SDP-based lower bound on the minimum of an input quadratic function over the set of Nash equilibria of a bimatrix game.
+The file also takes as an argument whether one wishes to only consider symmetric equilibria when the game is symmetric.}}

 \jeff{

 }